alishayegh/A-solids4foam-Tutorial/README.md

 ## Welcome to infiniFoam!

-I'm Ali, a sad man and an OpenFOAM fan.
+I'm Ali, a sad man and an OpenFOAM fan!
 At present, this website is where I publish the last version of **"[Block-coupled Finite Volume algorithms: A solids4Foam tutorial](https://github.com/alishayegh/infiniFoam/blob/4b0c407fccf4d805dc1b8b93e401aa8f711cfac5/Block-coupled-FV-algoritms-a-solids4foam-tutorial.pdf)"**.
+Obviously, as a github user, will update the repository with updated accompanying files needed to follow the tutorial seamlessly; so keep following in order not to miss the updates!

+Best!
+Ali

 <!-- %### Markdown